isdiegoalves/claude-md/README.md

 editing code and reporting success.

 This CLAUDE.md overrides all of it.
-It also adds operational patterns that Anthropic's engineers use internally but haven't documented in one
-place: spec-based development, sub-agent execution models, file system as state, prompt cache management, and self-improving error prevention.
+It also adds operational patterns that Anthropic's engineers use internally: spec-based development, sub-agent execution models, file system as state, prompt cache management, and self-improving error prevention.

 Full technical breakdown: